 Store Development ~ The addition of new stores has played, and will continue to play, a major role in our continued growth and success.
 Our store development program focuses on three areas: entering new markets, adding stores within existing markets and relocating stores to more convenient, freestanding sites.
-During 2002, we opened 174 new stores, relocated 92 stores and closed 278 stores of which 224 were as a result of the strategic restructuring announced in 2001.
-Our new store development during 2002 included 78 stores in new markets, including: Chicago, Illinois; Las Vegas, Nevada; Phoenix, Arizona; and several markets in Florida and Texas.
-During the last five years we opened more than 1,700 new and relocated stores.
+During 2004, we opened 129 new stores, acquired 1,268 stores, relocated 96 stores and closed 201 stores (including 160 stores of the Acquired Businesses).
+During the last five years, we opened more than 1,400 new and relocated stores.
 Approximately half of our store base was opened or significantly remodeled within the last five years.
-During 2003, we expect to open approximately 150-175 new stores (including 80-100 in new markets), to relocate 100 stores and to close 50 stores.
+During 2005, we expect to open approximately 275-300 new or relocated stores.
 We believe that continuing to grow our store base and locating stores in desirable geographic markets are essential components to competing effectively in the current managed care environment.
 As a result, we believe that our store development program is an integral part of our ability to maintain our leadership position in the retail drugstore industry.

 Information Systems ~ We have invested significantly in information systems to enable us to deliver a high level of customer service while lowering costs and increasing operating efficiency.
 We were one of the first in the industry to introduce Drug Utilization Review technology that checks for harmful interactions between prescription drugs, over-the-counter products, vitamins and herbal remedies.
 We were also one of the first in the industry to install a chain wide automatic prescription refill system, CVS Rapid Refill, which enables customers to order prescription refills 24 hours a day using a touch-tone telephone.
-In 2001 we completed the rollout of EPIC, a multiyear project that reengineered the way our pharmacists communicate and fill prescriptions.
+In 2001, we completed the rollout of EPIC, a multiyear project that reengineered the way our pharmacists communicate and fill prescriptions.
 The project included integrated workflow improvements, proprietary systems technology and automated pill-counting machines in high volume stores.
 We expect EPIC will continue to improve quality assurance and customer service, while reducing labor costs.
-In 2002, we completed the rollout of our Assisted Inventory Management ( AIM ) system for non-promotional front store merchandise.
-This system will more effectively link our stores and distribution centers with suppliers to speed the delivery of merchandise to our stores in a manner that both reduces out-of-stock positions and lowers our investment in inventory.
-We also have several supply chain initiatives under way, including the expansion of our AIM system to include promotional merchandise.
+In 2002, we completed the rollout of our Assisted Inventory Management (AIM) system for non-promotional front store merchandise and expanded the system to include pharmacy items in 2003.
+This system is designed to more effectively link our stores and distribution centers with suppliers to speed the delivery of merchandise to our stores in a manner that both reduces out-of-stock positions and lowers our investment in inventory.
+In 2003, we began the rollout of VIPER, a transaction monitoring application designed to mitigate inventory losses attributable to process deficiencies or fraudulent behavior by providing visability to all transactions processed through our POS systems.
+Since this initial rollout, we have continued to implement modules for the pharmacy dispensing system and an application designed for our inventory replenishment systems.
+These latter applications are the first in the retail chain drug sector.
+All the store systems of the Acquired Businesses were converted to the CVS store systems as of

-Customers ~ During 2002, we served an average of 2.5 million customers per day.
-Since our sales are to numerous customers, including managed care organizations, the loss of any one customer would not have a material effect on the business.
-No single customer accounts for 10% or more of our total sales.
+Customers ~ Managed care and third party plans account for 94% of our 2004 pharmacy sales.
+Since our sales are to numerous payors, including employers and managed care organizations, the loss of any one payor should not have a material effect on the business.
+Accordingly, no single customer accounts for 10% or more of our total sales.

 We fill prescriptions for many state Medicaid plans.
-Total sales from all such plans were approximately 8% of consolidated net sales, or 12% of total pharmacy sales, during 2002.
+Total sales from all such plans were approximately 9% of consolidated net sales, or 12% of total pharmacy sales, during 2004.